fpryor33/ConleyDynamics.jl/docs/src/man/conley.md

 states at the origin and at ``(\pm 1/2, \pm 1/2)``.
 In addition, it highlights the support of the isolated invariant set associated with this Morse decomposition interval.
-One can clearly see rough outer approxomations for the four heteroclinics which start at the origin and end at the index 1 equilibria.
+One can clearly see rough outer approximations for the four heteroclinics which start at the origin and end at the index 1 equilibria.
 These approximations are necessarily coarse, since we are not working with a very fine triangulation.